danielbodnar/awesome-stars/README.md

 ## crypto

+- [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
+This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
+The toolkit ships with two demos
+- [cryfs/cryfs](https://github.com/cryfs/cryfs) - Cryptographic filesystem for the cloud
 - [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿
 - [DimensionDev/Maskbook](https://github.com/DimensionDev/Maskbook) - The portal to the new, open Internet. ([I:b])
 - [dchest/tweetnacl-js](https://github.com/dchest/tweetnacl-js) - Port of TweetNaCl cryptographic library to JavaScript